vishal-patel17/LicenseApp/contracts/README.md

 # License Contract

-This is a smart contract responsible for:
+This smart contract responsible for:
 - Generating new Token(License) for the user
-- Verifying the state of the token (Active, Inactive)
+- Verifying the state of the License (Active, Inactive)
-- Activating a token only once
+- Activating a License only once
-- Making sure that only the owner has rights to generate and activate a token
+- Making sure that only the owner has rights to generate and activate a License